Upsets happen every year in March Madness. Still, the 2012 NCAA Tournament is well on its way to being the wildest dance ever.

 - In its shocking win over Missouri, Norfolk State more than doubled its average for three-point field goals made, shooting 10 of 19 from behind the arc (52.6%).

-Next up for Norfolk State are Billy Donovan and the Florida Gators, a team that like Missouri, is very balanced and potent, and also heavily relies on the three-point shot.
+Next up for Norfolk State are Billy Donovan and the Florida Gators.
+Like Missouri, the Gators are very balanced and potent, and rely heavily on the three-point shot.

-With two chances to see a 15-seed advance to the Sweet 16 for the first time ever, it’s obvious that countless basketball fans will be waiting and rooting on Cinderella to keep that slipper on for at least one more week.
+For the first time ever, we have two chances to see a 15-seed advance to the Sweet 16.
+Countless basketball fans will wait and root for Cinderella to keep that slipper on for at least one more week.

 After all, that’s what March Madness is all about – the underdog.